-The following kid-friendly baking recipes are my suggestions if you’re baking with eager little kitchen helpers.
+The following kid-friendly baking recipes are my suggestions if you’re baking with young & eager kitchen helpers.
 The purpose of this page is to help adults find recipes that are fun and manageable when baking with children.
 As always, young bakers should have adult supervision in the kitchen.
 Post includes recipes free from common allergens as well as average recipe times.

 Baking is an exciting activity that everyone can enjoy.
 Not only is it quality time spent together, baking ignites creativity, teaches how to follow instructions, involves math & counting, and always brings smiles.
 Between my entire team and I, we’ve baked with kids enough that we understand what goes into the process.
 In this post, I’m sharing which recipes are fun yet manageable with children as well as the helpful advice I’ve learned along the way.
 What’s your best advice when it comes to baking with kids?